-- 1. All personal portable electronic devices must be turned off or set to silent or vibrate during class and clinical hours. - 2.
+- 1. All personal communication devices must be silenced during class and clinical hours. - 2.
 Use of personal communication devices is prohibited during class except for the use of laptops for note taking or if directed by Faculty.
 Students may not initiate, or respond to, personal calls or text messages on cell phones or other personal communication devices during class.
-Hands free devices may not be worn during class. - 3.
+Hands-free devices may not be worn during class. - 3.
 Personal communication devices may only be used during non-class or clinical hours (i.e. break or meal periods) and in non-patient care areas such as lobbies, cafeterias, and offices. - 4.
 The School of Nursing Faculty and students may use their cell phone in patient care areas for work-related purposes. - 5.
-The camera/video/recording function on cell phones or other electronic devices is strictly prohibited from use in the workplace to ensure team member and patient privacy as well as to protect other business information.
+The camera/video/recording function on cell phones or other electronic devices is strictly prohibited from use in the hospital to ensure team member and patient privacy as well as to protect other business information.